FIRST Lego League Explore: Program details

-FIRST LEGO League Explore is designed to be a non-competitive and community-based program.
+FIRST Lego League Explore is designed to be a non-competitive and community-based program.
 The teams are formed within local community and participate in local events.
-FIRST provides guidelines to help coaches to run their teams and local organizers to run FIRST LEGO League Explore events.
-However, FIRST does not organize any FIRST LEGO League Jr. event, unlike other FIRST programs.
+FIRST provides guidelines to help coaches to run their teams and local organizers to run FLLE events.
+However, FIRST does not organize any FLLE events, unlike other FIRST programs.

 The program is designed to be flexible; there are no specific dates for the program.
 Each team may decide when to start the activities and for how long as long as the registration is done within the season calendar which is from August to June each year.
 A team consists of 2-6 team members.
 There is an age limit that team members must not be older than 9 as of January 1 of the year the Challenge is released.
 Although there is no lower bound on age, FIRST suggests that the program is intended for children 6 or older.

 After registering a team, the coach guides students to do research by following the Challenge guideline.
 The team may have a field trip or visit experts to help children to learn more about the topic.
-Children will then work on their "Show Me" poster and LEGO models to demonstrate their findings according to the instructions in the Challenge.
-The team may choose to use any LEGO parts that they have at home to construct their models.
-Optionally, the team may purchase FIRST LEGO League Explore Base Kit or LEGO WeDo Kit to use.
+Children will then work on their "Show Me" poster and Lego models to demonstrate their findings according to the instructions in the Challenge.
+The team may choose to use any Lego parts that they have at home to construct their models.
+Optionally, the team may purchase FIRST Lego League Explore Base Kit or Lego WeDo Kit to use.

 Challenges

-The FIRST LEGO League Explore challenges align with the research project portion of the FIRST LEGO League Challenge.
+The FIRST Lego League Explore challenges align with the research project portion of the FIRST Lego League Challenge.

 Events

 Concept

 The program encourages teams to go out and tell their story to others after they have completed the poster and the models.
-They may participate in one of the well-established FIRST LEGO League Explore events, which are typically part of FIRST LEGO League Challenge tournaments run by independent FIRST LEGO League Challenge partners.
-Most of these events are called FIRST LEGO League Explore Expos.
+They may participate in one of the well-established FIRST Lego League Explore events, which are typically part of FIRST Lego League Challenge tournaments run by independent FIRST Lego League Challenge partners.
+Most of these events are called FIRST Lego League Explore Expos.
 Alternately, they may host their own event in the neighborhood or at school to showcase their accomplishment.

-At the FIRST LEGO League Explore event, there will be "Reviewers" (the judges) to ask children some questions about what they have learned.
+At the FIRST Lego League Explore event, there will be "Reviewers" (the judges) to ask children some questions about what they have learned.
 They may be asked for details about the project and the models that they built.
-The FIRST LEGO League Explore concept is that everyone is a winner, therefore, the event organizers are recommended to give an award to each team that participates in the event.
+The FIRST Lego League Explore concept is that everyone is a winner, therefore, the event organizers are recommended to give an award to each team that participates in the event.

 Awards

-The organizers can create any list of awards.
-Below is the list of awards suggested by FIRST: